Sackcloth

 Sackcloth (שַׂק śaq) is a coarsely woven fabric, usually made of goat's hair.
-The term in English often connotes the biblical usage, where the Hastings' Dictionary of the Bible remarks that haircloth would be more appropriate rendering of the Hebrew meaning.
+The term in English often connotes the biblical usage, where the Hastings' Dictionary of the Bible remarks that haircloth would be a more appropriate rendering of the Hebrew meaning.

 In some Christian traditions (notably Catholicism), the wearing of hairshirts continues as a self-imposed means of mortifying the flesh that is often practiced during the Christian penitential season of Lent, especially on Ash Wednesday, Good Friday, and other Fridays of the Lenten season.

 As fabric

-Hessian sackcloth or burlap is not the intended biblical meaning, according to a number of scholarly sources: but it is a common misconception based on phonetic association.
+Hessian sackcloth or burlap is not the intended biblical meaning, according to a number of scholarly sources: but the identification represents a common misconception based on phonetic association.
 "Sackcloth, usually made of black goat hair, was used by the Israelites and their neighbors in times of mourning or social protest."
-Burlap as another term used in English translation is also generally understood as goat haircloth.
+Burlap, another term used in English translation, is also generally understood as goat haircloth.
 Stiff camel hair was also used.